BoarderEB/xcpvmbackup/README.md

 If you like to export the vm encoding with GPG you must set this:
   - GPG="true"

-And alos set the GPG-Key-ID of the key to be used for encryption.
+Also you must set the GPG-Key-ID or the Name of the key to be used for encryption.
   - GPGID="key-id or Name"

 if you only imported 1 gpg-public-key on the system, you find the key-id with this: